You're an easy mark for jerks right now. Be careful!

-The prospect of dating after divorce is usually exciting for women, but also pretty terrifying ... and for good reason.
-When you're a woman back on the dating scene after 10 or more years of marriage, you're an easy target for players and manipulators.
+The prospect of dating after a bad breakup is usually exciting for women but also pretty terrifying ... and for good reason.
+When you're a woman back on the dating scene after being in a relationship for a long time, you're an easy target for players and manipulators.

-I remember feeling that same thrill about dating right after my own divorce ... at least, initially.
+I remember feeling that same thrill about dating right after my divorce ... at least, initially.

-I married at 19 and didn't have sex until my wedding night.
-When I divorced (after nearly 18 years of marriage) I was totally unprepared for dating.
+I married at 19.
+When I divorced after 18 years of marriage, I was unprepared for dating.
 I assumed it would be fun and innocent like dating was in high school.

 Boy, was I wrong!

-Three months after my divorce was final, I "fell in love."
-He just seemed to know me so well.
-It seemed like we'd known each other forever and I was eager to express my love for him, sexually.
-I won't lie — I had a whole lot of fun doing it!
+Three months after my divorce, I "fell in love."
+He seemed to know me so well.
+It seemed like we'd known each other forever, and I was eager to express my love for him.
+I won't lie — I had a lot of fun doing it!

-But then, things changed.
-When my life got complicated and I needed some emotional support, he disappeared.
-I naively kept reaching out to him thinking he must be going through a tough time too.
-After all, he told me that he loved me, so I couldn't imagine that he would just vanish.
+Then, things changed.
+When my life got complicated I needed emotional support, and he disappeared.
+I naively kept reaching out to him while thinking he must be going through a tough time too.
+After all, he told me he loved me, so I couldn't imagine he would vanish.

 When I finally understood it was over, I was devastated.

-I thought I was rebuilding my life with someone new, that I was doing well, but the truth is — he was just using me.
+I thought I was rebuilding my life with someone new, and I was doing well, but the truth is — he was using me.

 Unfortunately, my story isn't unique.